ppunns/SmartNutrition/README.md

 - **Food Scanning**: Use your camera to identify and log food items
 - **Food History**: View your consumption history with detailed nutritional information
 - **Personalized Goals**: Set and track your nutrition targets based on your needs
-- **Onboarding Experience**: Smooth introduction to the app's features

 ## 🛠️ Tech Stack